sagemath/sagewiki_to_gh-2022-10-10/sd2-participants.md

  * Kevin McGown
  * Joel Mohler
  * Bill Page -- Introduction to the Axiom Library compiler for Python Programmers SPAD is the 1st generation compiler and Aldor (http://wiki.axiom-developer.org/Aldor) is the 2nd generation compiler for the strongly-typed object-oriented high-level language which is used to implement Axiom's library of over 1,300 mathematical domains and categories.
-The language is similar in many respects to Python plays the same role in Sage.
+The language is similar in many respects to Python which plays the same role in Sage.
  * Sebastion Pauli ([http://www.uncg.edu/ UNC Greeensboro])
  * Jordi Quer -- (Oct 6-10) will speak on "Building a table of Cremona type of $\mathbf{Q}$-curves"
  * Rishikesh